-~M(n) Modify Stored Configuration Range: 0 or 1
+~M(n) Modify Stored Configuration

+Range: 0 or 1

 This command modifies parameters in the specified configuration without affecting the current operating parameters.
-Commands following the ~M command in the command line will be addressed directly to the stored configuration.
-Commands that do not normally change any configuration elements are ignored in this mode.
+Commands that follow the $\sim M$ command (on the same line) are addressed directly to the stored configuration.
+In this mode, the modem ignores commands that do not normally change any configuration elements.